sagemath/sagewiki_to_gh-2022-10-10/interact/groups.md

 === Groups Order Less Than or Equal to n ===

-Use this interact to call all groups from the GAP library that are order less than or equal to your desired value.
+Use this interact to call all groups from the GAP library that have order less than or equal to your desired value.

 {{{#!sagecell